Is A Rose A Prokaryote Or Eukaryote

 Efficient Coordination of Cellular Processes

 The presence of organelles allows for compartmentalization of cellular processes, increasing efficiency and reducing interference.
-For example, photosynthesis occurs in chloroplasts, while cellular respiration occurs in mitochondria, allowing these processes to occur simultaneously without interfering with each other.
+Here's one way to look at it: photosynthesis occurs in chloroplasts, while cellular respiration occurs in mitochondria, allowing these processes to occur simultaneously without interfering with each other.

 Genetic Diversity and Evolution